michaelmillercodeprojects-creator/transcribe-summarize/README.md

 **Transform your financial audio into actionable insights - no technical knowledge required!** 🚀

 **Just double-click `run_app.py` and start processing financial content immediately.**
+# This triggers a fresh CI run with the fixed workflow